 Benefits and Drawbacks to Bone Morphogenic Protein

 Bone mass is essential for the stability of dental implants.
 With bone morphogenic protein, we can help you to regenerate bone mass, restoring the strength of your jaw and increasing implant success.
-For more information, call Optimum Oral Surgery Group at (856) 778-8686 today.
+Another way to strengthen your jaw is through jaw surgery.
+For more information, call Optimum Oral Surgery Group at (856)778-8686 today.